mehanig/aeupdates_client_AfterEffects/README.md

     - url: url to make a request and receive all information about current version and news
 example: `updater.check({version: '1.2',  builder: 'true',  url: 'https://aeupdates.com/status/origami'});`
 3. PROFIT

+<h2>How to use with CEP panels<h2>
+1.You don't need to use it with CEP panels, because there is ability to make requests to url by default, so all is needed is to register at aeupdates.com and make request to proper endpoint

 Extras:
     Keep in mind that `updater` call is blocking so if server is freezed, AE will freeze.